DOS: Directional Object Separation in Text Embeddings for Multi-Object Image Generation: Abstract

 \section{Abstract}

 Recent progress in text-to-image~(T2I) generative models has led to significant improvements in generating high-quality images aligned with text prompts.
 However, these models still struggle with prompts involving multiple objects, often resulting in \emph{object neglect} or \emph{object mixing}.
 Through extensive studies, we identify four problematic scenarios, Similar Shapes, Similar Textures, Dissimilar Background Biases, and Many Objects, where inter-object relationships frequently lead to such failures.
 Motivated by two key observations about CLIP embeddings, we propose DOS~(Directional Object Separation), a method that modifies three types of CLIP text embeddings before passing them into text-to-image models.
 Experimental results show that DOS consistently improves the success rate of multi-object image generation and reduces object mixing.
 In human evaluations, DOS significantly outperforms four competing methods, receiving 26.24\%-43.04\% more votes across four benchmarks.
 These results highlight DOS as a practical and effective solution for improving multi-object image generation.
-The code will be available at https://github.com/dongnami/DOS